 Why Using a VPN is the Most Dependable Method to Secure Your Router?

 You and the internet are connected securely over a VPN connection.
 The web traffic is routed to a secure online network through a VPN.
 It hides you and doesn’t display your identity.
-A VPN connection is also protected from external attacks and does Wi-Fi protection.
-Ensure that your router has a VPN installed because it is critical cybersecurity for your router and home network protection.
+A VPN connection is also protected from external attacks and provides Wi-Fi protection.
+Ensure your router has a VPN installed because it is critical cybersecurity for your router and home network protection.

 It seems evident that making encryption the default setting for all internet traffic will improve network security overall.